vf375/ci2/A03/README.md

 How to run the script:

-1)Clone repository: git clone git clone <https://github.com/vf375/ci2.git> A03
+1)Clone repository: git clone <https://github.com/vf375/ci2.git> A03

 2)Create venv in cloned folder: